-Argelith's heavy duty vitrified tiles have low absorption, making them stain resistant and easy to clean.
+Argelith's heavy duty tiles are stain resistant and easy to clean.
 The unique finish baked onto our fully vitrified tiles contributes to their cleanability.
 Here are steps you can take to keep your tile looking like new.

 The following information is for guidance only; your needs may vary.
 Talk to your account manager about the unique needs of your facility.

-Spills on a vitrified tile floor can be spot cleaned with a mop and bucket, though these are not the best tools for whole-floor cleaning.
+Spills can be spot cleaned with a mop and bucket, though these are not the best tools for whole-floor cleaning.
 In wet areas, spills can be washed to the drain with a hose.
-While Argelith ceramic tile is stain resistant, spills should be addressed promptly to avoid staining the grout.

-For best results, equip your machine with scrubbing pads, not brushes, and the hottest water possible.
-Use a concentrated industrial cleaner formulated for the type of soil your floors encounter.
+For best results, equip your machine with scrubbing pads, not brushes.
+Use an industrial cleaner formulated for the type of soil your floors encounter.
 Dilute the cleaner according to the manufacturer’s instructions.
-Do not use more soap than recommended.
+Use the hottest water possible.

-Argelith vitrified tiles are temperature resistant and can be cleaned with steam jets.
+Argelith vitrified tiles are temperature resistant and can be steam cleaned.

 Often, hard-to-remove marks are caused by soap residue.
 When you wash your floor, even using a vacuum squeegee, some moisture is left behind.
 As the floor dries the water evaporates, leaving behind a thin film of soap that attracts and holds dirt.

-If your floor has dirty spots that remain after the floor has been cleaned, try making several passes with only hot water in your scrubbing machine to break up any soap that has dried to the floor.
+If dirty spots remain after you clean the floor, try making several passes with only hot water in your machine.
+This should break up any soap that has dried to the floor.

-To prevent new marks from forming, make two passes with the scrubbing machine every time you clean the floor.
+To prevent new marks, make two passes with the scrubbing machine every time you clean the floor.
 On the first pass, use the cleaning solution to remove soil from the floor.
 On the second pass, use hot water only to thoroughly rinse the floor.